DDMAL/Rodan/rodan-main/code/rodan/jobs/text_alignment/README.md

 The most successful text alignment models we've trained have been based off of the deep3 architecture as specificed [here](https://github.com/Calamari-OCR/calamari/blob/master/calamari_ocr/resources/networks/deep3.json).

 Calamari has a command-line interface for training models, that can be run once enough training data has been collected: [Calamari getting started guide](https://calamari-ocr.readthedocs.io/en/latest/doc.command-line-usage.html#calamari-train).
-With `calamari-ocr==1.0.5`, following the instrunctions [here](https://github.com/Calamari-OCR/calamari/tree/calamari/1.0#training-of-a-model).

 The first step of training is to produce a model trained on the augmented data from scratch.
 Create a folder called new_model.
 The command to train is: